Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 Now in its 25th year, Leadership Greater Concord has over 500 alumni, many of whom are serving on local town boards, nonprofit boards or serving on a municipal committee.
 Interested candidates who have a commitment to the community and are likely to assume greater responsibility in the future are encouraged to apply.
 Participants that are selected will ideally include those from business, government, education, civic groups, the arts, religion and community groups.

-Listen to what Class of 2017 had to say about LGC (generously produced by our friends at Concord TV !)
+Listen to what Class of 2018 has to say about LGC (generously produced by our friends at Concord TV !)

 Thanks to all Leadership Greater Concord alumni who joined us at the alumni celebration on November 1!
 We always enjoy catching up with you and are proud to see all the ways you're putting your Leadership Greater Concord skills to use on nonprofit and city commissions, boards and committees.